kemichai/rfmpy/README.md

 ## 🆕 Application to map the Mantle-Transition-Zone
-This is a project led by DK who investigates the mantle transition zone beneath Central and Eastern Europe using seismic data from a number of temporary and permanents seismic networks in the region.
+This is a project led by DK who investigates the mantle transition zone beneath Central and Eastern Europe using seismic data from a number of temporary and permanent seismic networks in the region.
 DK, LP, GH and KM developed a new version of rfmpy to apply it for the study of the MTZ.
 An example of this application is available in the documentation.